absmach/magistrala-docs/docs/dashboards/barchart.md

 ### Edit the Bar Chart

-An existing Bar Chart can be edited at any time by clicking the **Pencil Icon** in the top-right corner of the chart.
+An existing bar chart can be edited at any time by clicking the `pencil` icon in the top-right corner of the chart.
 This will open an edit sheet on the right, where data sources, labels, time window, and other settings can be modified.

-1. **Add Data Sources**: You can add more data sources by clicking the **Add Source** button and providing additional channels, clients, and labels.
+1. **Add Data Sources**: You can add more data sources by clicking the `Add Source` button and providing additional channels, clients, and labels.
-2. **Delete Data Sources**: Remove a data source by clicking the **Trash Icon** next to the specific source to be deleted.
+2. **Delete Data Sources**: Remove a data source by clicking the `trash` icon next to the specific source to be deleted.

 ![Edit Bar Chart](../img/dashboards/edit-barchart.png)